-- Uncontrolled high blood pressure
+- Uncontrolled high blood pressure (hypertension)

-- A parent, sibling, or child who has a thoracic aortic aneurysm or who has experienced a dissection, rupture or unexplained sudden cardiac death
+- A first degree relative such as a parent, sibling, or child who has a thoracic aortic aneurysm or who has experienced a dissection, rupture or unexplained sudden cardiac death

 - Trauma to the aorta (like being in a car accident)